Vague Preference Policy Learning for Conversational Recommendation: METHODOLOGY

 \subsubsection{Time-aware Preference Decay}

-In dynamic conversation interactions, the user's global preferences should be viewed as a combination of preferences across all turns.
-We employ a decay mechanism to adjust the influence of historical preferences, enabling the model to focus more on the user's real-time feedback in the current turn and mitigating the over-emphasized impact related to the user's clicking behavior.
+One of the key challenges in the VPMCR scenario is to capture the user’s dynamic preferences that may change over the course of the conversation.
+To address this challenge, we propose a time-aware preference decay mechanism that adjusts the influence of historical preferences based on their recency.
+This mechanism enables the model to focus more on the user’s real-time feedback in the current turn and mitigate the over-emphasized impact of the user’s clicking behavior in previous turns.

+The time-aware preference decay mechanism is based on the assumption that the user’s preferences in the current turn are more indicative of their vague preferences than their preferences in earlier turns.
+Therefore, we assign a decay factor $\gamma$ to each turn, satisfying $0\le \gamma\le 1$, such that the preferences in the current turn have the highest weight and the preferences in the earliest turn have the lowest weight.
+The decay factor $\gamma$ can be seen as a measure of the user’s preference volatility.

-To combine the user's current preference with historical decay preferences, the user's global preference toward the item is estimated as follows:
+To combine the user’s current preference with historical decay preferences, we use a linear decay function to estimate the user’s global preference toward each item and attribute.
+Specifically, for item $v$, the user’s global preference in turn $t$ is calculated as follows:

 which can be unfolded as: